fkxdr/fkmde/README.md

 `fkmde` currently allows two exploit parameters to enhance the security research experience:
 * The `--kill` parameter implements techniques that are used by Clop Ransomware to disable and evade Defender.
 This parameter should be used with *extreme caution* and only in secure, controlled environments.
-* The `--unkill` restores Microsoft Defender to its original settings, reversing any changes made by the `--kill` parameter.
-Ensure to handle these features responsibly, as improper use can impact system security.

 Note: The scripts are not directly embedded in `fkmde`.
 Instead, they are loaded dynamically to minimize detection by Defender when the tool is used solely for enumeration purposes.